LonelIce/task-canvas-IT/README.md

 Libraries like Vue.draggable were not used as i had to write most of the drag and drop logic according to the solitaire game type and I also had to MOVE the stack of cards.
 Ghost image in drag is removed instead the whole stack of card moves with cursor change.

-1.Rectangles are created in the code(Rectangles.ts).
+1.Rectangles are created in the code(rectangles.ts).
 A separate class has been created for them (Classes/Rectangle.ts).
 2.There is a canvas in HTML.
 It has the dimensions of the screen with margins on the edges.
 3.At the first launch, the application displays the created rectangles in a list, one below the other, at a small distance from each other.
 4.The user can move the rectangles on the canvas using the drag & drop mechanism.